AresValley/Artemis-DB/static/490/description.md

-VISEL, also known as YUG-MIL 120.9 Bd, FEC-12, and YUG-MIL FEC, is a synchronous teleprinter system used by the former Yugoslav military.
-No longer active today.
+A type of radio navigation system used by aircraft.
+It is distinctive in that the center frequency is flanked by two FM waves.